-If you are studying for a Master's Degree, you may be eligible for a loan from the UK government of up to £11,836 if your course starts on or after 1 August 2022.
+If you are studying for a Master's Degree, you may be eligible for a loan from the UK government of up to £12,167 if your course starts on or after 1 August 2023.
 Please go to www.gov.uk/masters-loan/apply for more detailed information.

-PhD Loans have also been introduced by the government for students commencing their PhD.
+PhD Loans were introduced by the government for students commencing their PhD on or after 1 August 2018.

 As with the Masters Loans, the money will be paid directly to the student.
-Eligible students will be entitled to apply for a loan (to a maximum) of £27,892 if your course starts on or after 1 August 2022.
+Eligible students will be entitled to apply for a loan (to a maximum) of £28,673 if your course starts on or after 1 August 2023.
 This loan will be paid in yearly instalments.